 Disinfectant wipes and sprays:

 When you are not using gloves, clean off the surfaces with disinfectant sprays and wipes before touching them.
-Always carry an extra pack of disinfectant wipes so as to keep your hands clean when touching germ-infested places like handles, armrests, seat belts, window areas, or while using the lavatory.
+Always carry an extra pack of disinfectant wipes.
+Wipe the touch germ-infested places like handles, armrests, seat belts, window areas, etc., before you touch them.

 A separate zipper pouch:

 It is as important to carefully and properly dispose of the used masks, gloves, tissues, and wipes as it is to use them.
 While the latter ensures your safety, the former is for the safety of your fellow travelers.
 Throwing away the used items openly in public places increases the chances of virus transmission.
-So, pack polythene or zip-lock bag to be used for the purpose of disposing of all the used protective equipment in a hygienic manner.
+So, carry a polythene or zip-lock bag to dispose the used protective equipment in a hygienic manner.

 A travel pillow and a blanket:

 Blankets and pillows are no longer being offered on flights.
-So, include a personal blanket and pillow to your travel packing list for your own comfort and safety when traveling on long-haul flights.
+So, include a personal blanket and pillow to your COVID-19 travel packing list for your own comfort and safety.
 Choose a light-weight blanket and travel pillow so that they don’t take up much space in your luggage bag.